 Ay 78 abc.
 Senior Thesis.
 9 units.
 Prerequisite: To register for this course, the student must obtain approval of the astronomy option representative and the prospective thesis adviser.
 Previous SURF or independent study work can be useful experience.
 Course is open to senior astronomy majors only.
 Research must be supervised by a faculty member.
 Students wishing assistance in finding an adviser and/or a topic for a senior thesis are invited to consult with the astronomy option representative.
 The student will work with an advisor to formulate a research project, conduct original research, present new results, and evaluate them in the context of previously published work in the field.
 The first two terms are graded pass/fail and the grades are then changed at the end of the course to the appropriate letter grade for all three terms.
 In order to receive a passing grade for second term, a work plan and a preliminary thesis outline must be submitted.
 The written thesis of 20–100 pages must be completed and approved by the adviser and the option representative before the end of the third term.
 Instructor: Staff.

 Ay 101.
 Physics of Stars.
-11 units (3-2-6); first term.
+11 units (3-2-6); second term.
 Prerequisite: Ay 20 is recommended.
 Physics of stellar interiors and atmospheres.
 Properties of stars, stellar spectra, radiative transfer, line formation.
 Stellar structure, stellar evolution.
 Nucleosynthesis in stars.
 Stellar oscillations.
-Instructor: Hillenbrand.
+Instructor: Ott.

 Ge/Ay 117.
 Statistics and Data Analysis.
 9 units (3-0-6); third term.Prerequisites: CS 1 and instructor’s permission.
 For course description, see Geological and Planetary Sciences.

 Ay 121.
 Radiative Processes.
 9 units (3-0-6); first term.
 Prerequisite: Ph 125 or equivalent (undergraduates).
 The interaction of radiation with matter: radiative transfer, emission, and absorption.
 Compton processes, coherent emission processes, synchrotron radiation, collisional excitation, spectroscopy of atoms and molecules.
-Instructors: Ott, Hallinan.
+Instructor: Hallinan.

 Ay 122 abc.
 Astronomical Measurements and Instrumentation.
-9 units (3-0-6); first, second terms.
+9 units (3-0-6); in 2014–15, only 122 a is offered, first term.
 Prerequisite: Ph 106 or equivalent.
-Measurement and signal analysis techniques throughout the electromagnetic spectrum with focus on infrared, optical, and ultraviolet techniques (a), on radio through submillimeter techniques (b), and on X-ray through gamma-ray techniques (c; not offered 2013–14).
 Telescopes, optics, detectors, radiometers, photometry, spectroscopy.
 Active/adaptive optics.
 Interferometers/arrays.
 Imaging devices and image processing.
 Antennae, receivers, mixers, and amplifiers.
 Space telescopes.
-Probability and statistics as relevant to astronomical measurement.
+Signal analysis techniques and probability and statistics as relevant to astronomical measurement.
 Some lab work and observatory field trips.
-Instructors: (a) Cohen, Steidel; (b) Readhead, Hallinan.
+Ay 122 a concentrates on infrared, optical, and ultraviolet techniques.
+Ay 122 b (not offered 2014–15) concentrates on radio through submillimeter techniques, and Ay 122 c (not offerece 2014–15) concentrates on X-ray through gamma-ray techniques.
+Instructors: (a) Cohen, Steidel.

 Ay 124.
 Structure and Dynamics of Galaxies.
-9 units (3-0-6); second term.
+9 units (3-0-6); first term.
 Prerequisites: Ay 21; Ph 106 or equivalent (undergraduates).
 Stellar dynamics and properties of galaxies; kinematics and dynamics of our galaxy; spiral structure; stellar composition, masses, and rotation of external galaxies; star clusters; galactic evolution; binaries, groups, and clusters of galaxies.
-Instructor: Steidel.
+Instructor: Ellis.

 Ay 125.
 High-Energy Astrophysics.
 9 units (3-0-6); third term.
 Prerequisites: Ph 106 and Ph 125 or equivalent (undergraduates).
-High-energy astrophysics, Big Bang cosmology, the final stages of stellar evolution; supernovae, binary stars, accretion disks, pulsars; extragalactic radio sources; active galactic nuclei; black holes.
-Instructor: Phinney.
+High-energy astrophysics, the final stages of stellar evolution; supernovae, binary stars, accretion disks, pulsars; extragalactic radio sources; active galactic nuclei; black holes.
+Instructor: Harrison.

 Ay 126.
 Interstellar and Intergalactic Medium.
 9 units (3-0-6); second term.
 Prerequisite: Ay 102 (undergraduates).
 Physical processes in the interstellar medium.
 Ionization, thermal and dynamic balance of interstellar medium, molecular clouds, hydrodynamics, magnetic fields, H II regions, supernova remnants, star formation, global structure of interstellar medium.
-Instructors: Hopkins, Phinney.
+Instructors: Steidel.

 Ay 127.
 Cosmology and Galaxy Formation.
 9 units (3-0-6); third term.
 Prerequisites: Ay 21; Ph 106 or equivalent (undergraduates).
 Cosmology; extragalactic distance determinations; relativistic cosmological models; galaxy formation and clustering; thermal history of the universe, microwave background; nucleosynthesis; cosmological tests.
 Instructor: Hopkins.